 Time to Profit in SaaS

 I love that blog title, because as a finance guy I love profit.
 In this case, however, I am thinking in terms of how fast a SaaS company can reach gross margin profitability based on key SaaS metrics such as growth, churn, ACS (average cost of service), CAC ( customer acquisition cost), and MRR (monthly recurring revenue).
+Not only is it “time” to profit, but you must measure your time to profit to determine the health of your SaaS business.

 The Excel template can be downloaded below.